technicalpickles/flamegraph-lighting-talk/README.md

 > Flame graphs are a visualization of hierarchical data, created to visualize stack traces of profiled software so that the most frequent code-paths to be identified quickly and accurately. https://www.brendangregg.com/flamegraphs.html

-> A powerful tool for undrestanding how your program runs
+> A powerful tool for understanding how your program runs.
+And a great debugging tool.
 - me

 ## Hi

 Josh Nichols

-aka technicalpickles
+aka technicalpickles / techpickles

+4th-ish RailsConf?
+First in Vegas 2009

 I work at Gusto

+I like ascii art and vim

 I'm easily nerdsniped by performance issues

 ## An example program

-Let's look at a program (simple.rbl
+Let's look at a program (simple.rb)

-What does this do? `hello` is called, which calls `world`, whicih calls `itsa`
+What does this do? `hello` is called, which calls `world`, whicih calls `itsa`,

 ```
 ❯ ruby simple.rb